Director, Arbinger South Africa

-Many leaders often indicate that people are their greatest asset.
-I want to take it one step further and say, “No, it’s not necessarily the people in their companies, but the relationship/responsiveness between these people that makes the difference.”
+Leaders often indicate that people are their greatest asset.
+But I would take it one step further and argue that it’s not necessarily the people in their companies, but the relationship and responsiveness between these people that makes the difference.
 You may technically employ the best people, but if the relationships between them are poor, you are more likely to have mediocre teams and produce mediocre results.
 Have you seen bright people who cannot work together, because they:

-I am guessing you have also met another group of people: I call them “true talent”.
+I am guessing you have also met another group of people: I’ll call them “true talent.”
 They find joy in helping others, collaborating and often seize the opportunity to help things go right.
 When they see a person in need they have a sense to help and energetically work to help things go right.
 They are the first to take responsibility.

 Imagine having an entire company of employees like this.
 Imagine the results of an organization with true talent.